 Almost all of my clients hate to schedule their first appointment with me.

 It’s because almost all people who file for bankruptcy feel embarrassed.
 They feel that they are a failure.
 They feel ashamed that they cannot pay their bills, or that they are faced with a foreclosure, or a lawsuit.
-They feel completely alone, an outcast with a large letter “B” for Bankruptcy tattooed on their forehead that people will point to and turn away.
+They feel completely alone, a pariah with a large letter “B” tattooed on their forehead that people will point to and turn away.
 They think they are a bad person for even thinking about filing for bankruptcy.